Chroma-CITI/namoros/paper.md

 repository: https://gitlab.inria.fr/chroma/namo/namoros
 archive: TODO_DOI
 ---

 # Summary

 NAMOROS is a set of ROS2 nodes and simulation tools for the problem of Navigation Among Movable Obstacles (NAMO).
-It enables mobile robots to plan and execute navigation tasks in environments where certain obstacles can be relocated.
+It enables mobile robots to plan and execute navigation tasks in environments where certain obstacles can be grasped and relocated.
 The project provides both simulation (via the `namosim` planner) and real-robot execution capabilities, supporting holonomic and differential drive robots.
 NAMOROS is designed for research and development in multi-robot navigation, path planning, and socially-aware navigation.

 # Statement of Need